bluelightspirit/MUSIX/README.md

 Because as soon as you obtain a streak with 6 or more correct songs in a row, you will gain the most points in the game for streaking.
 It is also because you need 6 or more points to use up a hint.

-Although an earlier iteration made in early May 2022 had a streak of 6+ songs correct in a row allowing the user to gain 6 points, it was nerfed due to how the user could press "HINT" for every question and would make it 50/50 rather than 25/25/25/25.
+Although an earlier iteration made in early May 2022 (when I was a senior at high school) had a streak of 6+ songs correct in a row allowing the user to gain 6 points, it was nerfed due to how the user could press "HINT" for every question and would make it 50/50 rather than 25/25/25/25.
 It was nerfed in mid May 2022.

 ## Compiling